jesseeichar/Selenium-Specs/README.md

-This class contains a selenium IDE format that outputs the recorded selenium script in scala and more specifically for Specs2.
+This project contains a selenium IDE format that outputs the recorded selenium script in scala and more specifically for Specs2.

 Installation